-This buying guide provides you with an overview of the key technologies and considerations in Real Time PCR, Digital PCR and other methods.
+This buying guide provides you with an overview of the key technologies and considerations in real-time PCR, digital PCR and other methods.

 Introduction to PCR

 The Polymerase Chain Reaction (PCR) is an in vitro method used for the amplification of DNA.
-Since the introduction of PCR in 1985, it has become an indispensable technique used in a broad range of scientific laboratories for a variety of applications.
+Since the introduction of PCR in 1985, it has become an indispensable technique, used in a broad range of scientific laboratories for a variety of applications.
 These include cloning, gene expression analysis, genotyping, sequencing and mutagenesis.
-PCR is also commonly used in disease diagnostics, paternity testing, forensic investigation, food testing and environmental science.
+PCR is also commonly used in basic research, disease diagnostics, paternity testing, forensic investigation, food testing and environmental science.

 Despite revolutionizing scientific research, the principle of basic PCR is elegantly simple and involves a three-step reaction of thermal denaturation, primer annealing and primer extension.
 A typical amplification reaction is composed of target DNA, a thermostable DNA polymerase, two oligonucleotide primers, deoxynucleotide triphosphates (dNTPs), reaction buffer and magnesium.

 The three-step sequence of denaturation, annealing and extension is repeated for several cycles, resulting in the exponential amplification of the input DNA.
 DNA amplification is typically confirmed using agarose gel electrophoresis, and although DNA can be quantified during end point analysis, it is generally considered more reliable to do this using real-time PCR.

 While the basic procedure is still commonly used in many laboratories, PCR has evolved far beyond simple amplification and detection.
 Many variations of the original PCR method have been described, which include:Hot Start PCR